 Bash walks attendees through the scientific method for recognizing and reducing their most limiting beliefs, thereby opening the doorway to a whole new world.
 With total clarity, he emphasizes that the swiftest way to get from where you are, to where you want to be, is to be there first – on the inside.
 The best way to get from Step “A” to Step “Z” is to Start at Step “Z”.
 It may seem counter-intuitive, but your best chance at achieving your goal is to imagine it is already accomplished.
 Step firmly with faith into the shoes you were meant to fill – and live, breathe, work and act from that place.

 From moderating a major United Nations event in Brazil at 23 years old with no prior experience, to leading a National Geographic Expedition in Mongolia when nearly all funding had been pulled one month before production, Bash shows how when we change our mind, we can change our world.
 The key to creating success lies not in getting what we want, but in realizing that we already have everything we need to live a life of great meaning.
 When we connect our ultimate goal to a mission that benefits others, and have unwavering faith in our potential, we will find the inspiration necessary to reach our Step “Z”.

-What I love most about Chris is that he does not distinguish between rich people, poor people, famous people, and everyday people.
-For Chris, everyone is equal.
-He has a great deal of respect for the ‘human being’ and this is a rare quality.
+What I love most about Chris is that he does not distinguish between rich, poor, famous and everyday people.
+For Chris - everyone is equal.
+He has a great deal of respect for the ‘human being’ - and this is a rare quality.
 Chris embodies what we say in Germany, ‘Wir sind alle gleich’, which means, ‘We are all the same’

 View Similar Speakers